Taking photos at community events

-It can be really useful to take photos or videos at your event.
+It can be really useful to take photos or videos at your events.
 You can use them afterwards to publicise your activities, and people often like to see photos of their community having fun together.
-However, you should make sure the people you are photographing are happy to be photographed and understand how the images will be used.
+However, you should make sure the people you are photographing know they are being photographed and understand how the images will be used.
 Remember that people might have their own reasons for not wanting themselves or their children to be photographed, and it is important to respect this.

 Photos and films of children

 Before photographing or filming children (aged under 13), you need to make sure that their parent/guardian is aware of why you are taking pictures, what they will be used for, and how to contact you to ask for them to be deleted.
 Parents/guardians should have an opportunity to tell you if they do not want their children to be photographed.

 At one-off events, the person taking photos should check with an accompanying adult before taking photos of children.
 If a child’s legal guardian is not present, you should not photograph their child.

 If you run regular activities for children, it is a good idea to get consent in writing, using a simple consent form.
 Parents/guardians can sign this to say that they give permission for their child to be photographed/filmed, and for the images to be used in certain ways.
 The consent form should include the name of your group, why you are taking pictures, what they will be used for, how long they will be kept, and how to contact you to ask for them to be deleted.
 If you will share the images with third parties, you should make this clear too.
 For example, if you will share the images with individual members of your group, or with another organisation, you should say so.

 Together Multicultural Children’s Club take photographs of children at our activities to use in our group publicity (including our Facebook Page and website).
 Once we no longer need images for publicity purposes we will delete them.
 You can ask to see a copy of images we hold of your child(ren), or ask for them to be deleted, at any time by emailing us on firstname.lastname@example.org.